johnbintz/jasmine-headless-webkit/index.md

 If your tests are not picking up a file you thought they should be, or they're being included in the wrong order, run with the `-l` flag to get a list of the files that `jasmine-headless-webkit` will include in the generated HTML file.
+*Very* handy for making sure your Sprockets requires are working correctly.

 ### Coloring the output